microsoft/quick-authentication/docs/quick-authentication-reference.md

 ## Customizing the sign-in prompt

 You can customize the setup of the Quick Authentication sign-in prompt using a handful of options.
-These values are supplied as data attributes of the `ms_auth_initialize div` in your HTML.
+These values are supplied as data attributes of the `ms-auth-initialize div` in your HTML.
 You can also choose to supply them programmatically in your JavaScript.
 (Refer to [Data Type: InitConfiguration](#data-type-initconfiguration)).

 | Property                     | Values                             | Default  | More Info |
 |------------------------------|------------------------------------|----------|-----------|